10 Best File Managers for Rooted Android Devices (2025)

 3. Ultra Explorer

 However, it can also be used in hibernation apps that are rarely accessed.
-More than 50,000 people have downloaded Ultra Explorer from sources other than the Play Store.
+Over 50,000 people have downloaded Ultra Explorer from sources other than the Play Store.

 Applications for Managing Rooted Android Files